celigo/integrator-api-docs/index.md

 | /imports/{_id}/distributed | GET | 200 | Retrieve a distributed component that is linked to an existing import. |
 | /{apiIdentifier} | POST | 200 | Invoke an import on the req body (should be JSON array). |

-The following sections are organized by application, and popularity.
+The following sections are organized by application and adaptor, and ordered by popularity.

 ### NetSuite Distributed Adaptor Imports
 If you are using the Integrator to build NetSuite based integrations, we highly recommend you install our Distributed Adaptor (DA for short).
 It's a SuiteApp that gets installed as a Bundle directly in your NetSuite account.
 Once installed, it enables a super rich import engine that can be used to map and load NetSuite data in very creative (and efficient) ways.
-Once installed, here are the steps to create an import using the API.
+Here are the steps required to create an import using the API.
 Please note that the samples below were generated to illustrate capabilities, not to provide a fully functional NetSuite import.

 ##### First, create your import resource.
 POST /imports
 ```javascript